hammad36/HammadCakeTemplate/README.md

 If you appreciate the work that has gone into creating this template, consider giving it a ⭐️ on GitHub.
 Your support is greatly appreciated!

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-This README provides a clear and professional overview of your project while encouraging others to support it.